ton-community/ton-docs/docs/learn/academy/academy-overview.md

 It consists of __9 modules__ and covers the basics of the TON Blockchain, the FunC programming language, and the TON Virtual Machine (TVM).

+Who this course is for: Software Engineers, Junior-Senior Developers, Smart Contract Architects

 <Button href="https://stepik.org/course/176754/promo"
         colorType={'primary'} sizeType={'sm'}>